aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ## Introduction

 A Twin Neural Network (commonly known as a Siamese Neural Network) makes predictions leveraging information from multiple sources.
-A common use case is taking multiple input data, such as two images, and predicting whether they belong to the same class, though its application aren't necessarily limited to computer vision or classification problems.
-In practise, however, artificial neural network training takes extensive and sophisticated effort.
+A common use case is taking multiple input data, such as two images, and predicting whether they belong to the same class, though its applications aren't necessarily limited to computer vision or classification problems.
+In practice, however, artificial neural network training takes extensive and sophisticated effort.
 Fortunately, there are a variety of deep learning frameworks available to tackle training.
 One which stands out, [Fast.ai](https://www.fast.ai/), has become one of the most cutting-edge, open source, deep learning frameworks based on [PyTorch](https://pytorch.org/).
 It provides a concise user interface and well designed, documented APIs, which empowers developers and machine learning practitioners to train models with productivity and flexibility.

 For deployment, [Amazon Web Services (AWS)](https://aws.amazon.com/) developed [TorchServe](https://pytorch.org/serve/) in partnership with Meta (previously, Facebook), which is a flexible and easy-to-use open source tool for serving PyTorch models.
 It removes the heavy lifting of deploying and serving PyTorch models with Kubernetes.
 With TorchServe, many features are out-of-the-box and they provide full flexibility of deploying trained PyTorch models at scale.
 In addition, [Amazon SageMaker](https://aws.amazon.com/sagemaker/) endpoint is a fully managed service that allows users to make real-time inferences via a REST API, which saves developers from managing their own server instances, load balancing, fault-tolerance, auto-scaling and model monitoring, etc. Amazon SageMaker endpoint supports industry level machine learning inference and graphics-intensive applications while being [cost-effective](https://aws.amazon.com/sagemaker/pricing/).

-In this repository we demonstrate how to train a Twin Neural Network based on PyTorch and Fast.ai, and deploy it with TorchServe on Amazon SageMaker Inference endpoint.
+In this repository we demonstrate how to train a Twin Neural Network based on PyTorch and Fast.ai, and deploy it with TorchServe on Amazon SageMaker inference endpoint.
 For demonstration purposes, we build an interactive web application for users to upload images and make inferences from the trained and deployed model, based on [Streamlit](https://streamlit.io/), which is an open source framework for data scientists to efficiently create interactive web-based data applications in pure Python.

 All the code used in this document is available on [GitHub](https://github.com/aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve).

-## Getting started with a PyTorch model trained with fast.ai
+## Getting started with a PyTorch model trained with Fast.ai

 In this section, we train a Fast.ai model that determines whether the pets in two images are of the same breed or not.

-The first step is to install a Fast.ai package, which is covered in its [Github](https://github.com/fastai/fastai) repository.
+The first step is to install a Fast.ai package, which is covered in its [GitHub](https://github.com/fastai/fastai) repository.

 > If you're using Anaconda then run:
 > ```python